-Blue J Legal aides tax professionals in making accurate judgements for their clients faster than a human possibly could alone.
+Blue J Legal aides tax professionals in making accurate judgments for their clients faster than a human possibly could alone.

 Brightleaf founded in 2006 is an automated contract abstraction platform.
 The company pairs machine learning AI with a team of experienced lawyers for quality control to index contracts at up to Six Sigma standards – 99.9966% accuracy.
 The platform delivers a detailed but easy to understand report on any errors, unnecessary expenditures and potential new revenue streams hiding in your contracts.